 Your company has grown over the years, but have you made the best decisions for optimal growth?
 Like most businesses, you’ve been building up tons of data about customers, product sales, market trends, buying habits, supply chain management, and more.
-Gathering data is the easy part, but analysing the data and learning from it can be challenging.
-This post will help you discover the extensive features available in Oracle Application Express (APEX) to leverage business intelligence, make informed decisions, and develop targeted strategies.
+Gathering data is the easy part, but analyzing the data and learning from it can be challenging.
+This post will help you discover the extensive features available in Oracle APEX to leverage business intelligence, make informed decisions, and develop targeted strategies.

 APEX is a low-code, zero latency, feature-rich web application development framework that runs directly out of the Oracle Database.
 A web browser is all you need to develop robust, secure, and scalable database-driven applications.